-Maneck Bhujwala, a Zoroastrian priest and Advisor to The Guibord Center, introduces the audience to “Zarathusti”, the name by which Zoroastrians refer to their religion.
-One of the oldest early religions still practiced in modern times, Zarathusti traces its roots back 4000 years to Persia.
+Maneck Bhujwala, a Zoroastrian priest and Advisor to The Guibord Center, introduces the audience to Zarathushti, the name by which Zoroastrians refer to their religion.
+One of the oldest religions still practiced today, Zarathushti traces its roots back 4000 years to Persia.

 How does an ancient religion fit into modern-day society?
-And how did followers of Zarathusti keep it alive throughout the millennia of struggles with other emerging religions?
+And how did followers of Zarathushti keep it alive throughout the millennia of struggles with other emerging religions?

-Maneck Bhujwala, born in India, has an MSEE, MBA, and M.A. in Interfaith Action.
-He has co-founded Zoroastrian Associations in Southern and Northern California and represents Zoroastrian community at interfaith events.
+Maneck Bhujwala, born in India, has an MSEE, an MBA, and an MA in interfaith action.
+Co-founder of Zoroastrian Associations in Southern and Northern California, he represents the Zoroastrian community at interfaith events.

-He writes articles in news media, and gives talks at schools, radio, TV, interfaith and Zoroastrian conferences, and serves Parsi and Iranian communities as a volunteer priest.
+He writes articles for the news media, speaks at schools and conferences, and serves Parsi and Iranian communities as a volunteer priest.